pourmalek/CovidVisualizedGlobal/RESULTS Regions together/README.md

 With Global, followed by without Global.

-IHME and IMPE, followed by DELP and SRIV.
+JOHN, followed by IHME and IMPE, followed by DELP and SRIV.

 .